albanyan/albanyan.github.io/_pages/about.md

 News
 ======
-- December 2021: Our paper on Analyzing the hateful tweet and replies has been accepted at the AAAI 2022.
+- December 2021: Our paper on Analyzing the hateful tweets and replies has been accepted at the AAAI 2022.

 Publication